 1. Enjoy the sunset

 A no-brainer!
 The sunsets in Santorini are unlike any other I’ve ever witnessed.
 Have you ever seen a truly pink and gold sunset?
 Brace yourself.
-Head to either Oia or Fira to watch the sunset, and while you can expect an insane number of people doing the exact same thing, wander a few streets away from the main viewpoints and you’ll find yourself a quiet little spot to watch the colours change across the sky.
+For the best sunset views in Santorini head to either Oia or Fira, and while you can expect an insane number of people doing the exact same thing, wander a few streets away from the main viewpoints and you’ll find yourself a quiet little spot to watch the colours change across the sky.